-Established in 1935 by the Civilian Corporation Corps, the park offers many recreational opportunities like fishing, swimming, boating, hiking, biking, picnicking, outdoor sports, and the best of all, RV camping.
-The park’s campground is abounding with partial hookup sites for RV campers.
+Established in 1935 by the Civilian Corporation Corps (CCC), the park offers many recreational opportunities like fishing, swimming, boating, hiking, biking, picnicking, outdoor sports, and the best of all, RV camping.
+Whether you're accustomed to full-time van life or renting a camper for the first time, the park’s campground is bursting with partial hookup sites for RV campers.
 The park is open for camping and other activities during the spring, summer, and fall, which make up the peak season months.
-During winter, relatively fewer camping facilities are available but the park stays open for day visitors.
-So what are you waiting for – make your RV reservations at Millersylvania State Park today.
+During winter, fewer camping facilities are available, but the park stays open for day visitors.
+So what are you waiting for?
+Start planning your RV road trip to Millersylvania State Park today.

 RV Rentals in Millersylvania State Park

 Millersylvania State Park is located on WA-121 between the cities of Olympia and Centralia, Washington.
 Via Interstate 5, the park is approximately 40 miles south of Tacoma, Washington, and 107 miles north of Portland, Oregon.

 A Discover Pass is required for all the vehicles entering the park, and these can be bought at the Ranger Station or an automated pay station within the park.
 Please drive with caution once you are inside the park.
 Sufficient parking options are available inside the park, and the maximum vehicle length is 60 feet.
 A vehicle must only be parked at its designated campsite within the campground, and no more than two RV vehicles may occupy a campsite.